button_1

 THE TROLLEY SOLUTION

 It was a social practice art project which combined reality and fiction, civic memory and aspirational dreams.
-For the next three years, in sketchbooks and digital darkrooms and on walls and spaces on the Border, the Trolley Project conjured a vision of a world where El Paso and Juarez were connected more than separated, where everyday stories were reanimated with communal meaning, and where citizens of a shared geography went about their business in peace.
+For the next three years, in sketchbooks and digital darkrooms and on walls and spaces on the Border, the El Paso Transnational Trolley Project conjured a vision of a world where El Paso and Juárez were connected more than separated, where everyday stories were reanimated with communal meaning, and where citizens of a shared geography went about their business in peace.
 It was a long-time truth but a new border story, from the perspective of a border citizen, a fronterizo

 trolley_2